-Carrick’s respect for O’Shea appears to be reciprocated, judging by the Irishman’s comments since his ex-teammate took caretaker charge of the Man United first team, following Ole Gunnar Solskjaer’s dismissal on Sunday.
+Carrick’s respect for O’Shea appears to be reciprocated, judging by comments the Irishman made when his ex-teammate took caretaker charge of the Man United first team during the autumn of 2021.

 “If anyone is made for this situation that has developed, I think it’s Michael with his persona, personality and all-round professionalism,” O’Shea told the official club website.